Slip length for a viscous flow over spiky surfaces: Introduction

 The effective slip length may also incorporate the effect of changing boundary conditions at some parts of the surface (from no-slip condition $v =0$ to no-stress condition $\tau =0$) due to the air bubbles trapped between the spikes, see Fig. \ref{fig:Fig1}.
 Evidently, the patches of no-stress areas of the surface (e.g., due to trapped air) may lead to a significant reduction of viscous drag and that is often referred to as hydrophobic properties of the coating.
 Alternatively, roughness can block access of the flow to some parts of the surface so that the intrinsic hydrophobicity of the surface (as its physicochemical property) can be significantly amplified \cite{Quere_2008}.
 This necessitates investigation of the interplay of the effects of hydrophobicity and roughness.
 To incorporate the effect of hydrophobicity of the spikes due to the no-stress and no-slip patches of the spike surface the spikes can be modeled with the radiation boundary conditions (see below).
 All these cases are depicted in Fig. \ref{fig:Fig1}.

-The main focus of many theoretical studies of spiky coatings was the analytical derivation of the value of parameter $\lambda$ as a function of coating morphology.
-For the steady unidirectional flow of viscous fluid without pressure gradient, in which the velocity vector is directed along the $z$ axis and depends only on the other two coordinates (i.e., $v \equiv v(x, y)$), the equations of motion reduce to the 2D Laplace equation \cite{Bechert_1989,Bazant_2016}
+The main focus of many theoretical studies of spiky coatings was the analytical derivation of the value of parameter $\lambda$ as a function of coating morphology. { Let us consider} a steady flow of viscous fluid with the low Reynolds number (Stokes flow).
+The flow is unidirectional and this implies that velocity vector is directed along the $z$ axis and depends only on the other two coordinates (i.e., $v \equiv v(x, y)$).
+It is well-known that in this case the equations of motion reduce to the 2D Laplace equation for the longitudinal velocity \cite{Bechert_1989,Bazant_2016,Crowdy_2011a}

-A wealth of analytical results for 2D coatings have been derived by employing the property of conformal invariance of Eq. (\ref{E0}) \cite{Bechert_1989,Crowdy_2022,Luchini_1991}.
+For the 2D coatings (the canopy that is periodic in the cross-flow direction and does not change along the flow, see Fig.~1) a wealth of analytical results have been derived by employing the property of conformal invariance of Eq. (\ref{E0}) \cite{Bechert_1989,Crowdy_2022,Luchini_1991}.
 For instance, for the 2D comb-like boundary or riblets shown on Fig. \ref{fig:Fig1}, the results are as follows.
 For the no-slip boundary condition at the spikes and on the base, Fig. \ref{fig:Fig1}a, \cite{Bechert_1989,Skvortsov_2014}

-and for the no-slip boundary condition at the spikes and the no-stress (`hydrophobic') boundary condition on the base, Fig. \ref{fig:Fig1}b, \cite{Skvortsov_2018}
+and for the no-slip boundary condition at the spikes and the no-stress (`hydrophobic') boundary condition on the base, Fig. \ref{fig:Fig1}b, \cite{Skvortsov_2018,Crowdy_2022}

 where $W$ is the period of the comb-like structure (distance between spikes) and $H$ is the height of the spikes.
 As $H \rightarrow \infty$, both equations (\ref{EE2}) and (\ref{EE3}) behave similarly as